 How long will my child have to wear their scoliosis brace?

-This is another difficult question to answer since each case of scoliosis is different.
-Length of wear is a function of skeletal maturity.
+This is another difficult question since each case of scoliosis is different.
+Length of wear is a function of skeletal maturity and curve severity.
 In our office, we recommend kids continue to wear their braces right through skeletal maturity and then begin the “weaning off” process for best results.
 Dr. Moramarco is the Gensingen Brace® expert in the United States.
 He will advise you on the proper course of action.

 Will my child need more than one brace?

-When initial wear begins at the appropriate time (don’t watch and wait around to see what happens–be proactive with bracing), the potential for out-of-brace improvement increases.
-This means that any successive braces may help kids achieve additional correction (if correction was achieved with the first brace, and even if it wasn’t it is possible that some correction could still occur).
+When initial wear begins at the appropriate time (we don’t advocate watch and wait) the potential for out-of-brace improvement increases.
+This means that any successive braces may help kids achieve additional correction (if correction was achieved with the first brace, and even if it wasn’t, it is possible that some correction could still occur).
 This is how the Gensingen system can help kids achieve correction.
 Managing scoliosis is a process.

 Is the Gensingen scoliosis brace suitable for adults?

 Yes.
 Absolutely.
 While it is not realistic for adults with scoliosis to expect that brace wear will result in Cobb angle reduction (although one of our patients claims that she has) adults who currently wear the Gensingen Brace report improvement from a variety of symptoms of scoliosis.
 These include pain relief or reduction, postural improvements and spinal support.
 We have one adult patient who calls her Gensingen Brace “the magic brace.”
-This is because after years of experiencing mid-day spinal collapse and fatigue when she puts on her brace she feels better almost immediately.
+This is because after years of experiencing mid-day spinal collapse and fatigue, she puts on her brace and feels relief and support almost immediately.

 Other than bracing, what else can be done for AIS?

-Our patients re-learn sitting, standing, lying, and other positions used in daily.
+Our patients re-learn sitting, standing, lying, and other positions used during daily activities.
 Instruction is always according to individual curvature.
 We also teach patients how to modify postural habits such as carrying, walking and more.
 Our Schroth Best Practice® back school addresses scoliosis from the sagittal plane, too.
-We incorporate spinal mobilizations and include 3-D Made Easy® exercises, in addition to more traditional Schroth exercise.
+We incorporate spinal mobilizations and include 3-D Made Easy® exercises, in addition to more traditional Schroth exercises.
 It’s comprehensive!